Many-body cages: disorder-free glassiness from flat bands in Fock space, and many-body Rabi oscillations

+The condition for the eigenvector to have zero weight on node \(r\) is sufficient, but not necessary.
+As shown in Refs.~\cite{golinelli2003statistics, bauer2001random}, eigenvalues of finite trees can give rise to CLS even when the corresponding tree eigenvectors have nonzero weight at the attachment site, provided the embedding into the GCC permits a strictly localised solution.

+Concretely, small trees have eigenvalues given by Eq.~(\ref{eq:tree_energies}) (see Table~\ref{tab:trees} for the exact tree eigenvalues), and their localised eigenvectors are decoupled from the rest of the graph \citep{sutherland1986localization,kirkpatrick1972localized}.

+We next corroborate this picture in both microscopic models.
+The quantum hard‑disk model (with a corresponding spectrum displayed in Fig.~\ref{fig:spec}b) exhibits non-thermal dynamics solely due to quantum interference~\citep{naik2024quantum}.
+The U(1) lattice gauge theory with dynamical matter (spectrum in Fig.~\ref{fig:spec}c), shows distinct flat bands.
+In both cases the spectra display the flat bands predicted by the tree‑grafting picture.
+All the results shown in the figures of this work have been obtained by means of exact diagonalization.

-In physical systems, our spectra reveal that bands may be suppressed or enhanced in comparison to the Erd\H{o}s-R\'{e}nyi model: in contrast to the Erd\H{o}s-R\'{e}nyi graph, where all tree structures are allowed, in other models the underlying constraints can selectively favour or exclude particular trees from the state graph, shaping the observed flat-band hierarchy.
-For instance, in the quantum hard disk model the $E = \pm1$ bands are absent, while the $E = \pm\sqrt{2}$ bands are prominently enhanced.
+A closer inspection of the energy spectra of our considered models (Fig.~\ref{fig:spec}) reveals that specific flat bands may be suppressed or enhanced (i.e., an increase in the degeneracy) compared to the Erd\H{o}s-R\'{e}nyi model.
+In the Erd\H{o}s-R\'{e}nyi model, all tree structures are allowed, while physical constraints in microscopic models, in general, favour or exclude particular trees on the state graph.
+For instance, for quantum hard disks, the $E/J = \pm1$ bands are absent, while the $E /J= \pm\sqrt{2}$ bands are prominently enhanced (see Fig.\ref{fig:spec}b).

-\sectionn{Many-body caged spin glass} We characterise this new phase with an Edwards-Anderson--like parameter, $\qea$, from the spin glass literature \citep{edwards1975theory}, defined as follows (Fig.~\ref{fig:devilsS}).
-For each Fock state, $\ket{\phi_{\ell}}$, we consider